mp-se/gravitymon/src_docs/source/hardware.rst

 You also need to desolder (remove) the RED ON LED from the ESP32 or the battery power will be reduced a lot.

+Final thing is to add a resistor between A0 (Analog PIN) and ground of 470k.
+The reason is that the esp8266 has a build in resistor which the esp32 does not have.
+So in order to get a valid voltage (less than 3.2V) on the A= pin this is needed.

 .. image:: images/esp32.jpg
   :width: 500
   :alt: Mounting esp32